aerospike/asconfig/README.md

 ## Configuration Examples

-Here is an example yaml config and corresponding Aerospike config.
+Here is an example yaml config and the command to convert it to an [Aerospike configuration file](https://docs.aerospike.com/server/operations/configure) for database version 6.2.0.x.

 ### example.yaml